haggy/Proton-IDE/README.md

 * Right click anywhere in the active file window and click *Proton: Delete from server* __OR__
 * Navigate to __Packages -> Proton__ and click *Delete current file*

+## Creating new metadata
+You can create new Classes/Triggers/Pages/Components right from the IDE.

+* Navigate to __Packages -> Proton -> Create Metadata__
+* Click on the metadata type that you'd like to create
+* Fill in all required fields
+* Click create